onecommons/unfurl/tosca-package/README.md

             in_range(2 * gb, 20 * gb).apply_constraint(cls.host.host.mem_size)
 ```

-And will translated to YAML as:
+And will be translated to YAML as:

 ```yaml
 node_types: